Paul Peter Rhode: Ordination and ministry

 Rhode was ordained to the priesthood for the Archdiocese of Chicago by Bishop Frederick Katzer on June 17, 1894.
 His first assignment was as a curate at St. Adalbert Parish in Chicago, where he remained for two years.
 In 1896, Rhode was appointed as the first pastor of SS.
 Peter and Paul, a parish for Polish Catholics in the McKinley Park section of Chicago.
 He was named pastor of St. Michael Parish in South Chicago in 1897.

 Auxiliary Bishop of Chicago

+By the early 1900s, waves of immigrants from Partitioned Poland had created notable demand for a Polish bishop, and the issue was acknowledged by church officials in the United States.
+After the matter was eventually raised to Pope Pius X, Archbishop Quigley finally managed to convinced Rome of the need, and an election was held.

-On May 22, 1908, Rhode was appointed auxiliary bishop of the Archdiocese of Chicago and titular bishop of Barca by Pope Pius X. Since he was the first Pole in America to be named a bishop, this occasion was celebrated with special joy by the Polish American community.
-He received his episcopal consecration on July 29, 1908, from Archbishop James Edward Quigley, with Bishops Peter Muldoon and Joseph Koudelka serving as co-consecrators.
-He served as vicar general of the archdiocesae from 1909 to 1915.
+On May 22, 1908, Rhode was appointed auxiliary bishop of Chicago and titular bishop of Barca by Pope Pius X. Since he was the first Pole in America to be named a bishop, this occasion was celebrated by the Polish American community.
+He received his episcopal consecration at Holy Name Cathedral in Chicago on July 29, 1908, from Archbishop James Edward Quigley, with Bishops Peter Muldoon and Joseph Koudelka serving as co-consecrators.
+He served as vicar general of the archdiocese from 1909 to 1915.